 Refilwe Ntisane: I am a student of psychology and I am wired to help!
 I love working with people.
 I believe that no matter how bad the situation, there is good that exist and it outweighs the bad.
 Being grateful is a choice I make in hard times.

 I worked for LoveLife for ten years.
 During this ten years I received a lot of training for HIV /AIDS, communication and TIR which I fell in love with.
 This gave me the best skill to help others.
-I am excited to be part of CSDP and I can't wait for the roll-out!
+I am excited to be part of the CSDP!